 Photo by David H shared via email.
 Technically, I have not asked permission (yet) ;-)

-The post "Seeing Fish Out of Water: Best Possible Outcome from Conference Talk" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2015/06/seeing-fish-out-of-water/) on June 21, 2015.
+The post "Seeing Fish Out of Water: Best Possible Outcome from Conference Talk" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/06/seeing-fish-out-of-water/) on June 21, 2015.